FastyBird/viera-connector/docs/Home.md

 > **NOTE:**
 MAC address will be used for Wake on Lan action which will turn you television on.
+Some older models does not support to turn on action, therefore MAC address have to be configured

 ```shell
  Provide television MAC address in format: 01:23:45:67:89:ab: